Search for missing sports journalist continues after police find her Jeep

-HOUSTON – Just after midnight Monday police found 29-year-old Courtney Roland’s Jeep Cherokee in the Galleria area, but Roland remained missing as of Monday morning.
+HOUSTON – Just after midnight Monday police found 29-year-old Courtney Roland’s Jeep Cherokee in the Galleria area, but Roland remained missing as of Monday mornin

 Police say the woman's phone was found inside the vehicle.
 Her purse with an iPad, computer and credit cards were also all found intact somewhere inside the Galleria.